openhab/openhab-docs/concepts/categories.md

 # Categories

-Categories in Eclipse SmartHome are used to provide meta information about Things, Channels, etc. UIs can use this information to render specific icons or provide a search functionality to for example filter all Things for a certain category.
+Categories in openHAB are used to provide meta information about Things, Channels, etc. UIs can use this information to render specific icons or provide a search functionality to for example filter all Things for a certain category.

 ## Differences between categories